pavankumar130/AWS_Documetation/README.md

 <li> Require at least one uppercase letter, one lowercase letter, one number, and one special character </li>
 <li> Password expiration every 90 days </li>
 <li> Prevent the reuse of the last 5 passwords </li>

+## AWS EC2 Overview

+Amazon Elastic Compute Cloud (EC2) is a scalable computing service provided by AWS that allows users to run virtual machines (called instances) on-demand.
+EC2 offers various types of instances optimized for different workloads, such as general computing, memory-intensive, and compute-intensive tasks.

+EC2 instances are backed by other AWS services that enhance their functionality and security.
+Some of these services include Security Groups, Placement Groups, Elastic Network Interfaces (ENIs), Elastic Block Store (EBS), Amazon Machine Images (AMIs), and Elastic File System (EFS).
+Each of these components serves a specific purpose in ensuring high availability, security, and scalability for EC2 instances.

+### Key EC2 Components

+### 1. Security Groups

+Security Groups in AWS EC2 act as virtual firewalls to control inbound and outbound traffic to EC2 instances.
+They are stateful, meaning if you allow inbound traffic to a specific port, the response is automatically allowed regardless of outbound rules.

+### Attributes:

+<li>Security groups control network access at the instance level.
+<li>Rules are defined by IP protocol (e.g., TCP, UDP), port range (e.g., 22 for SSH, 80 for HTTP), and source/destination IP address or CIDR block.
+<li>You can attach multiple security groups to an EC2 instance.
+<li>Security groups are stateful: If you allow inbound traffic, the corresponding outbound traffic is automatically allowed.
+<li>Security groups are applied to EC2 instances dynamically; changes are automatically applied.

+### Example Use Case:

+You can create a security group to allow inbound SSH traffic on port 22 from a specific IP address and HTTP traffic (port 80) from anywhere.

+### Example Rule:

+<li>Allow inbound traffic on port 22 (SSH) from the IP 192.168.1.1/32.
+<li>Allow inbound traffic on port 80 (HTTP) from anywhere (0.0.0.0/0).

+### 2. Placement Groups

+A Placement Group is a logical grouping of instances within a single Availability Zone (AZ).
+Placement groups are used to influence the placement of EC2 instances on physical hardware to meet specific performance needs.

+There are three types of placement groups:

+<li>Cluster Placement Group: Packs instances close together within a single AZ to provide low-latency network performance.
+Suitable for high-performance computing (HPC) applications.

+<li>Spread Placement Group: Distributes instances across underlying hardware to reduce the risk of simultaneous failures.
+Ideal for critical applications where high availability is important.

+<li>Partition Placement Group: Divides instances into logical partitions, with each partition being placed on separate racks.
+Useful for large distributed systems that require isolation between partitions (e.g., Hadoop).

+### Example Use Case:

+A Cluster Placement Group is used when you need instances to be placed on the same physical hardware for low-latency communication, such as in high-performance computing scenarios.

+### 3. Elastic Network Interface (ENI)

+An Elastic Network Interface (ENI) is a virtual network interface that can be attached to an EC2 instance.
+It provides network connectivity to an instance, enabling communication with other instances or external networks.

+### Attributes:

+<li>ENIs are associated with an instance in a VPC (Virtual Private Cloud) and can be configured with one or more private IP addresses.
+<li>ENIs can be moved between instances, enabling failover scenarios.
+<li>You can attach multiple ENIs to an instance for high availability and load balancing.

+### Example Use Case:

+Attach multiple ENIs to an EC2 instance for a multi-tier application (e.g., separate network interfaces for web and database traffic).

+### 4. Elastic Block Store (EBS)

+Elastic Block Store (EBS) provides persistent block-level storage that can be attached to EC2 instances.
+Unlike instance store volumes (which are ephemeral and only exist during the instance lifecycle), EBS volumes persist even after an instance is stopped or terminated.

+### Attributes:

+<li>EBS volumes are highly available and durable, stored in multiple Availability Zones.
+<li>EBS volumes come in different types, optimized for different use cases (e.g., SSD-backed for performance, HDD-backed for throughput).
+<li>Volumes can be resized and provisioned dynamically as needed.
+<li>Snapshots: EBS supports creating backups (snapshots) of volumes, which can be used to create new volumes or restore data.

+### Example Use Case:

+You can attach an EBS volume to an EC2 instance to store application data, databases, or file systems that need to persist beyond the instance lifecycle.

+### Common EBS Volume Types:

+<li>gp3 (General Purpose SSD): Balanced price/performance for most workloads.
+<li>io2 (Provisioned IOPS SSD): High-performance storage for I/O-intensive applications like databases.
+<li>st1 (Throughput Optimized HDD): Cost-effective storage for large, sequential workloads like log storage or big data.

+### 5. Amazon Machine Image (AMI)

+An Amazon Machine Image (AMI) is a pre-configured template that contains the operating system, software, and configuration settings for launching EC2 instances.
+AMIs allow you to quickly replicate and deploy instances with a known configuration.

+### Attributes:

+<li> AMIs can be public (provided by AWS or the community) or private (created by the user).
+<li> An AMI consists of the root volume (e.g., an EBS volume) and the necessary configuration files for bootstrapping the instance.
+<li> You can create your own custom AMIs from an existing EC2 instance, preserving the configuration and software installed.

+### Example Use Case:

+Create a custom AMI that includes a specific version of a web server and application software to quickly deploy consistent EC2 instances across your environment.

+### 6. Elastic File System (EFS)

+Amazon Elastic File System (EFS) is a scalable, fully managed file storage service that can be used with EC2 instances.
+It provides a simple, scalable, and highly available shared file system that can be accessed from multiple EC2 instances simultaneously.

+### Attributes:

+<li>EFS provides file-level storage, allowing multiple instances to read from and write to the same file system.
+<li>It automatically scales as your storage needs grow, providing up to petabytes of capacity.
+<li>EFS supports Network File System (NFS) v4.1 and v4.2 protocols, making it suitable for Linux-based workloads.

+### Example Use Case:

+Use EFS to store shared data (e.g., web server content, application logs, or home directories) across multiple EC2 instances, enabling high availability and scalability.